Before we get started, a few words that are important to me.

 Enabled by default.

 Slider limits maximum power draw.
-Eco presets set PL to 85%, Performance/Max to 100%.
+Eco presets set PL reduced, MFG / Performance / Max to 100%.

 Memory clock offset.
 Default: 0 MHz.
 GDDR7 rarely benefits from memory OC.